Creating Consistent View Templates for Area Plans in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So by just doing it through here instead of from the view tab like we have before it's kind of the same process.
-We can go through and it says you know gross building area is going to be this color and if that's what we want we can go with that or we can change it to something else.
-That color maybe not what we're looking for here so I'm going to find something kind of in the bluish tone blue green this is very subjective so you can obviously pick any color that you want to use there.
+So by just doing it through here instead of from the View tab like we have before, it's kind of the same process.
+We can go through and it says, you know, Gross Building Area is going to be this color, and if that's what we want, we can go with that or we can change it to something else.
+That color may not be what we're looking for here, so I'm going to find something kind of in the bluish tone—blue-green.
+This is very subjective, so you can obviously pick any color that you want to use there.

 Learn Revit